numberoverzero/bloop/README.markdown

                                   projection=['views'])
 ```

 Global Secondary Indexes provide additional primary keys for querying against, and can be added to any table.
 They have their own throughput, indepedent from the table.
 These are specified with `write_units` and `read_units`.
+A GSI can have a range_key, but it is not required.

 Local Secondary Indexes provide additional range keys for the same primary key - in this example, we can query against the hash/range pair (id, user) or with the index `by_date` we can query against the hash/range pair (id, date).
 LSIs consume the table's read/write units, and do not have their own settings.